madhukark/nsx-install-wrapper/README.md

-# NSX Install for Project Pacific
+# NSX Install Wrapper

 ## Overview
-This repository contains code that simplifies NSX Install.
+This repository contains code that simplifies NSX Install by providing a wrapper script.
 The information needed to install NSX is read from 2 files.

 * Defaults: This contains certain display names.
 Users can change this but is not required to.